Stuffed Tomatoes

 How to make stuffed tomatoes

-Step 1- Prep the tomatoes.
+Step 1- Prep.
 Cut the tops off the tomatoes and scoop out the insides, reserving the tomato pulp.
-Place the tomatoes in a greased baking dish.

-rice and chopped oyster mushrooms in a skillet.
+onions and oyster mushrooms sauteing in a skillet.

-Step 3- Add spices.
-Once all of the liquid has been absorbed, add spices and the insides of the tomatoes.
+Step 3- Cook the filling.
+Once all of the liquid has been absorbed, add spices and the tomato innards.
 Cook for a few minutes, then add parmesan.

 Step 4- Stuff and bake.
 Evenly distribute the filling mixture amongst the hollow tomatoes.
 Bake for 20 minutes or until golden on top.